flexibeast/guides/mdoc-quickstart.md

 The `Sh` macro is for a Section Header.
 In this instance, it's passed the argument `NAME`, which should be capitalised.

 The `Nm` macro is for both defining and producing the name of the software.
-In this instance, it's passed the argument `mdoc-example`, which defines what will be produced by `Nm` on its own - cf. below.
+In this instance, it's passed the argument `mdoc-examples`, which defines what will be produced by `Nm` on its own - cf. below.

-the `Nd` macro is for producing a short description of the software, as provided by its argument.
+The `Nd` macro is for producing a short description of the software, as provided by its argument.
 The argument should not have any punctuation at the end.

 The preceding will produce something like: